ingadhoc/sale/sale_stock_ux/README.rst

 #.
 Add new field on order lines "qty_returned" and also implement refunds for products with invoicing type "ordered"
 #.
 Add filter for sale orders with returns
 #.
 Integrate delivery status with returns logic
+#.
+Add moves on sale order line form view (only for technical features)

 Installation
 ============